 Documentation and procedures are important to ensure consistent implementation and maintenance, in particular security procedures, especially as VTS equipment may be spread over a large geographical area and/or difficult to visit.

-Pay attention to network segmentation to lower the risk of an attacker reaching a VTS system when an office system is compromised.
+Pay attention to network segmentation to lower the chance of an attacker reaching a VTS system when an office system is compromised.
 This also counts for networks within the VTS system itself, i.e. VHF systems should be separated from radar systems.

-Well established maintenance procedures contribute to a cyber secure system, especially well tested and timely applied security patches.
+Well established maintenance procedures contribute to a cyber resilient system, especially well tested and timely applied security patches.

 Remote access should be minimized to absolutely necessary access by employees and/or third parties.
 Authentication and authorization of users and technical monitoring/logging of all remote activity should be implemented and validated.
 Time restriction in remote access should also be considered.